Easy and cheap ways to renovate your property in 2023 for under $9000

 Upcoming house inspection or auction?
 One of the most common pieces of advice heard within the real estate industry with any kind of viewing of your property is to renovate your property.
 But more often than not, sellers are left stumped with how and what to spend on in renovations to give their property that extra edge.
 With just a few DIY skills, you can easily improve your home's value through some simple renovations for a great profit.
 Here are some handy ways to simply and easily renovate your property.

 The heart and soul of every home, renovating your kitchen is an easy game changer when it comes to selling your property.

-- Counters: taking out your old, worn out counter and replacing it with a simple natural stone counter top, is a relatively simple task.
+- Counters: Taking out your old, worn out counter and replacing it with a simple and natural stone counter top is a relatively simple task.
 Just pick up a counter top at your local hardware store and bring your kitchen to life with a sleek new counter top.
 (Average cost: $600)

 - Kitchen cabinets: Have any plastic cabinets?
 Swap them out for some solid wood cabinets to give your kitchen a more antique look.
 Simply unscrew the hinges of your old cabinets and secure your new ones in.
 (Average cost: $60 per cabinet)

-- Handles: An easy fix for any worn out kitchen – just use a screwdriver to get rid of those old rusty handles and replace them with a few simple metal handles.
+- Handles: An easy fix for any worn out kitchen – just use a screwdriver to get rid of those old rusty handles and replace them with several new ones.
 (Average cost: $6 per handle)

 - Remember to stage your kitchen for sale.
 This doesn't have to cost you a dollar - it's all about making the space clean, uncluttered and inviting for when prospective buyers inspect the property.